 We installed our footer boards level and about 9″ from the ground.

-The top rail board was installed 60″ above the footer board.
+The top rail board was installed 60″ above the footer board, this is the height of the hog panel.

 We installed our rails using our Kreg jig to create pocket holes for each screw.